LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Experiments

-Table~\ref{tab:whole} compares LADY with SOTA methods on the NAVSIM \texttt{navtest} split for open-loop evaluations.
-All models use the same ResNet-34 backbone, and LADY achieves an overall PDMS of $90.9$.
-By leveraging multi-frame sensor information and a diffusion-based decoder, LADY outperforms most current SOTA methods.
-Additionally, compared to Transfuser and DRAMA, the significant improvement in the EP metric demonstrates that our method is considerably less conservative.
-Besides, Fig.~\ref{fig:cmp} further compares the inference time and memory usage for LADY, Transfuser, DRAMA and DiffusionDrive as input frame count increases, with all measurements conducted on the NVIDIA Orin platform.
-During inference, i.e., in the sequential mode, LADY maintains a compact temporal hidden state that is updated frame-by-frame.
-Therefore, its computational graph is independent of the total number of frames for both camera and LiDAR features, resulting in virtually constant latency and memory footprint as the frame count increases.
-In contrast, the transformer-based architectures of Transfuser and DiffusionDrive require recomputing attention over all frame tokens, causing theirs inference time and memory consumption to grow sharply with each additional frame.
-For DRAMA, as it does not adopt a full linear attention architecture, its computational overhead and memory usage also rise with increasing input frames.
-Therefore, the constant-time, constant-memory profile makes LADY especially well suited for real-time, end-to-end autonomous driving, where fusing long-range temporal context is critical.
+Fig.~\ref{fig:cmp} and Table~\ref{tab:performance_comparison} present a comparative analysis of inference time and memory usage for LADY, Transfuser, DRAMA, and DiffusionDrive as the input frame count increases.
+All measurements are conducted on the NVIDIA Orin platform to simulate real-world edge deployment.
+During inference, LADY leverages its recurrent formulation to operate in a sequential mode, updating a fixed-size compact temporal hidden state frame-by-frame.
+Consequently, its computational graph remains uncoupled from the accumulated history length, resulting in constant ($O(1)$) latency and memory footprint regardless of the input frame count, consistently maintaining approximately $187$ ms inference time and $400$ MB memory usage.
+In contrast, Transformer-based architectures (Transfuser and DiffusionDrive) require recomputing attention over the entire history of tokens, causing inference time and memory consumption to grow sharply with each additional frame.
+Similarly, DRAMA—and the LADY variant using standard cross-attention (w/o LICA)—fail to achieve this efficiency; due to their lack of a fully linear architecture, and their computational overhead also escalates as the input sequence lengthens.
+This analysis confirms that LADY's constant-time, constant-memory profile is uniquely suited for real-time end-to-end autonomous driving, where fusing long-range temporal context is critical.